 Familiarizing him with actual (gasp!) money takes patience, or at least does for me.
-My son is still in the very early phases of developing self control.
-So he immediately likes to fling a coin, or test me by putting a coin close to him mouth.
-He also gets a bit defensive when he is experiencing a new concept, one that he hasn't yet learned and doesn't get right away.
+My son is still in the very early phases of developing self-control.
+So he immediately likes to fling a coin or test me by putting a coin close to his mouth.
+He also gets a bit defensive when he is experiencing a new concept, one that he hasn’t yet learned and doesn’t get right away.
 I think that a lot of kids behave this way.
-So, sitting down with my child, fingering through coins, talking about each one…trust me, all of these simple actions adds to our children's true understanding and ability to grasp “money”.
+So, sitting down with my child, fingering through coins, talking about each one…trust me, all of these simple actions adds to our children’s true understanding and ability to grasp “money”.
 We counted, sorted and stacked coins, all to get familiar with each coin.

 To gear up for the journey, we read a wonderful book called The Coin Counting Book by Rozanne Lanczak Williams.

-The book is extremely hands on, the verse is catchy and the images of the coins are real, all of which I like in a teaching tool.
+The book is extremely hands-on, the verse is catchy and the images of the coins are real, all of which I like in a teaching tool.

 On a final note, these ideas are not going to become ingrained or learned overnight.
 I plan on introductory activities like the ones above to be a part of our lives a few times a week for the next several months.
-Then we'll move onto bigger and better, arguably more exciting (at least to the Mama) part about learning financial responsibility.
+Then we’ll move onto a bigger and better, arguably more exciting (at least to the Mama) part about learning financial responsibility.

 Thank you for choosing to stop by today.
 I hope that we have inspired you.
 Want more?
 Subscribe to our weekly email newsletter!